mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Costs 1 less for each spell you cast this game.
 Whenever you cast a spell this turn, summon a minion that costs up to 2 more nearby your General.

 name:     Ciphyron Ascendant
-text:     **Bloodbound Spell**: Give an enemy minion -2 Attack until your next turn.
+text:     **Bloodbound Spell**: Give an enemy minion -2⚔️ until your next turn.

 name:     Scioness Sajj
 text:     **Bloodbound Spell**: Your General deals double damage to and receives 2 less damage from minions this turn.